discoleo/Rpdb/cran-comments.md

 * This is a new release.

 ## GitHub check results

-- succeeds for Windows;
-- fails for Linux and Mac with:
+- succeeds now on all machines: Windows, Linux (3 versions) and Mac;
-Warning: Found the following significant warnings:
-  Warning: 'rgl.init' failed, running with 'rgl.useNULL = TRUE'.